akshatshah21/akshatshah21.github.io/content/posts/tex-install-linux.md

 Next, I tried to install TeX Live.
 It seemed simple enough, with a `sudo apt install texlive`.
 Can't get any easier than this, right?

 So it turns out that the apt package for TeX Live is still the 2019 version.
 Now unfortunately, this meant that I again could not update packages, since `tlmgr`, TeX Live's package manager could not verify the signature for a repository.
-I tried following [this post on Tex Stack Exchange](https://tex.stackexchange.com/questions/528634/tlmgr-unexpected-return-value-from-verify-checksum-5), but this didn't work out.
+I tried following [this post on TeX Stack Exchange](https://tex.stackexchange.com/questions/528634/tlmgr-unexpected-return-value-from-verify-checksum-5), but this didn't work out.

 So I decided to ditch APT, and tried following the [TeX Live Quick Install docs](https://www.tug.org/texlive/quickinstall.html) (which is probably I should have done first).
-But even in this method, the default mirror which was chosen was too slow, and for some reason, the default, _recommended_ scheme to install TeX Live (called _full scheme_) installs around    5GB of Tex software - fonts, packages, et cetera.
-For someone beginning with Tex, this did not sit well with me.
+But even in this method, the default mirror which was chosen was too slow, and for some reason, the default, _recommended_ scheme to install TeX Live (called _full scheme_) installs around    5GB of TeX software - fonts, packages, et cetera.
+For someone beginning with TeX, this did not sit well with me.

 Enough with this rant, let me list down the steps that I followed to install TeX Live on my system.
 Note that there are most likely better methods/choices that one could use, but these steps worked for me.

-# What is Tex?
+# What is TeX?
-Simply said, Tex is a popular typesetting system, especially in academia, that enables one to write documents that involve a lot of formatting, mathematical equations, tables et cetera.
+Simply said, TeX is a popular typesetting system, especially in academia, that enables one to write documents that involve a lot of formatting, mathematical equations, tables et cetera.
 It was made by ACM Turing Awardee [Donald Knuth](https://en.wikipedia.org/wiki/Donald_Knuth) (who is a legend, by the way).

 # TeX Live Installation
-TeX Live is a software distribution for Tex, and includes some programs, macros, packages and fonts.
+TeX Live is a software distribution for TeX, and includes some programs, macros, packages and fonts.
 It has a package manager specifically for TeX packages, called `tlmgr`, that is used to install and update TeX packages.

 1. Download `install-tl` (the latest one, yay!) using [this link](https://mirror.ctan.org/systems/texlive/tlnet/install-tl-unx.tar.gz).
 In case this gets changed, you can find the link [in the docs](https://www.tug.org/texlive/acquire-netinstall.html) (Do read the docs once before installing).
 Extract the contents from the .tar.gz file.
 Here's how the contents look: